yl9jv/cs4414-ps3/README.md

 When a request is made, we access the file size via `rt::io::file::stat(file_path)`.
 We modified the `sched_msg` struct to include a field for file size.
 We then changed its comparator so that it first orders by IP address priority in order to satisfy Problem 2, but then modified it so that ties are ranked by file size.
 Smaller files (thus quicker to serve) are given a higher priority.

+We also determine if a file is in the cache.
+Files in the cache are given a higher priority.
+Thus the final priority ordering is as follows:

+1. Geographic Location (to satisfy Wahoo-First)
+2. Presence in the cache
+3. File size (smaller = better)

+If there is a tie for one criteria, the next criteria is used as a tiebreaker.

 Problem 4
 =========